Shuffle/Shuffle-docs/handbook/engineering/app_development.md

 ## Who we're building for
 Our target market are the people running [security operation centers](https://digitalguardian.com/blog/what-security-operations-center-soc).
 These exist around the world and at the frontlines, stopping bad behavior from malicious actors trying to cause harm.
 This means they're always on their toes - which in turn means they don't have much time for process and automation.
 That's where Shuffle comes in.
 We make it as simple as possible to get their existing platforms up and running, which giving them actionable advice on how to improve their defenses.
 Cybersecurity isn't a competition.

-## Categories
+## Security Categories
-We have defined eight (8) main categories of tools that are necessary to tackle any cybersecurity threat.
+We have defined eight (8) [main categories as per our category framework](https://github.com/frikky/shuffle-docs/blob/master/handbook/engineering/security_category_framework.md), that are necessary to tackle any cybersecurity threat.

 They are as follows:
 1. [Communication](https://github.com/frikky/Shuffle-apps/issues/26) 		- Any way to chat; WhatsApp, SMS, Email etc.
 2. [Case Management](https://github.com/frikky/Shuffle-apps/issues/22)	- The central hub for operation teams.
 3. [SIEM](https://github.com/frikky/Shuffle-apps/issues/21)							- Search engine for logs in an enterprise.
 Used to find evil.